-Synchronicity has various definitions but could be described in plain English as “coincidence beyond belief.”
+Synchronicity has various definitions but could be simply described in plain English as “coincidence beyond belief.”

 Synchronicity has happened to me and to people I know.
 I cannot explain it, but I have concluded that SOMETHING can and does affect us in very mysterious ways.
 This is not just things that might be conceived of as being under the control of one person, but includes incidents where total strangers play crucial roles.